 So instead of continuing to the door to exit, I walked up to the station where the sweeteners, cream, stirrers and napkins were located.
 After removing the lid and setting it on the counter with my left hand, I poured in two sugars and then poured in some cream, then still using only my left hand, stirred everything together.
 Then I placed the lid back on.
 After my coffee was ready to drink, I glanced around to ensure no one was looking at me and then I casually dropped my credit card that I was holding with my right hand into the circular opening for the trash, along with napkins that I crumpled to look like they needed to be thrown out.
 This way it would look like I was just discarding used napkins, which was a normal thing to do.
 Normal people threw out used napkins into the trash receptacle.
 I was just doing what any normal person would have done.
 I was discarding trash.

 There was always a danger of such encounters in leaving my apartment.
-Despite however cautious I endeavored to be, in stepping out my front door, I knew it may not have been enough to avoid an unexpected trigger.
+Despite how cautious I tried to be, in stepping out my front door, I knew there was still risk of encountering an unexpected trigger.
 I couldn’t not leave my apartment.
 I had to work and eat and see people and participate in society.
-And anyway, I hated my apartment passionately.
+And anyway, I hated my apartment passionately as most of it had become “contaminated.”
 The compromise I made for continuing to brave making such excursions was that I would avoid already contaminated places and areas.
 I would stick to places I knew.
 Yet as my Peete’s Coffee encounter had just proved, even that safety measure was far from a failsafe.

-I had planned to meet up with my dad for brunch, but had to now change those plans to lunch or dinner.
+I had planned to meet up with my dad for brunch but had to now change those plans to late lunch or a dinner.
 My afternoon movie meet-up with Kelcy would have to be bumped as well, all on account of my thorough cleansing shower would take approximately an hour.
+And I had to account for the time before the hour-long shower and after it, in which I would cautiously undress and dress to avoid contamination in the apartment.
 I couldn’t engage in any social activity or see any person I interacted with regularly in a state of contamination as then they would become contaminated and off limits to me as well.
 For about four weeks anyway, but sometimes it was longer.